RZhohov/Microsoft_DAT_210x_DS_Python/README.md

-#Solutions to Microsoft DAT_210x "Programming with Python for Data Science" course
+Solutions to Microsoft DAT_210x "Programming with Python for Data Science" course
 #
 #
-#- All solutions are written in Jupyter Notebook
+- All solutions are written in Jupyter Notebook
+#
-#- All datasets are located in DataSets folder
+- All datasets are located in DataSets folder